dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/utility/file-fetcher-v1.0.10.md

 # FileFetcher

+> You are viewing a history document page of DynamsoftUtility v1.0.10.

 The `FileFetcher` class is a utility class that partitions a multi-page image file into multiple independent `ImageData` objects.
 It inherits from the `ImageSourceAdapter` class.

 ## Definition